endeavouros-team/endeavouros-sway-setup/README.md

 # Things mostly working now but some parts still need some fixes/setup:
 * workspace handling is still strange i will need to set a general basic usable no clue ;)
 * keybindings are not generic too
+* missing option to be able to run in case Nvidia drivers are used
+* Ly latest changes made it not loading sway the first time starting it on fresh install, but works fine if you start sway once from command line..(error is "file not found") (If you switch to TTY4 <kbd>Ctrl</kbd>+<kbd>Alt</kbd>+<kbd>F4</kbd> login as you user and simpply type `sway` once... and reboot it will work fine over ly)

 **open weather:**